shuvranshu-halder/Face-recognization-based-attandance-system/README.md

 ● Whenever it detects the student it inserts this record in an excel sheet and shows it for confirmation.

-● We created separate lists for each data column of an entry ● The cascade classifier recognizes multiple faces from the image taken by the camera
+● We created separate lists for each data column of an entry

+● The cascade classifier recognizes multiple faces from the image taken by the camera

 ● Our system calculates the confidence value of each face. if it passes the minimum criteria(say,100) then those entries are recorded in those lists.

 ● Once all the entries are done, the system just appends the lists using a zip function.

 ● So, all attendance is taken in a single computation by our face recognition system
-● We will show the practical implementation of all of these in our upcoming slides.